Alpha Sigma Kappa

 Alpha Sigma Kappa – Women in Technical Studies (ΑΣΚ – WiTS) is a social sorority for women in the fields of mathematics, architecture, engineering, technology and the sciences.

 The sorority was founded at the University of Minnesota in 1989 by a group of women who had formerly been affiliated with the Sisters of Triangle Fraternity program.
-Alpha Sigma Kappa became a national organization in 1996 and currently consists of thirteen Active chapters, six Alumnae chapters and two Colonies.
-The sorority overall does not have membership in any national Greek council; however, some individual chapters are affiliated with their local Panhellenic organizations.
+Alpha Sigma Kappa became a national organization in 1996.

 History

-Alpha Sigma Kappa originally grew out of a Little Sisters of Triangle organization at The University of Minnesota.
-In the late 1980s, Little Sister programs were being phased out by fraternal organizations across the country and Triangle Fraternity's National Council resolved to do so with their local Little Sisters organizations.
-In order to maintain a formal relationship, The University of Minnesota's Little Sisters group chose to found Alpha Sigma Kappa.
+Alpha Sigma Kappa originally grew from a Little Sisters of Triangle organization at the University of Minnesota.
+In the late 1980s, Little Sister programs were being phased out by fraternal organizations across the country; Triangle Fraternity's National Council resolved to do so with their local Little Sisters organizations.
+To maintain a formal relationship, the University of Minnesota's Little Sisters group chose to found Alpha Sigma Kappa.
 The sorority was created on May 1, 1989, by eighteen Founding Sisters.
+The founding sisters include:

-At the time that Alpha Sigma Kappa was founded, scientific careers were often filled primarily by men.
-In 1989, only 17 percent of the students enrolled in the Institute of Technology at the University of Minnesota were female.
+When Alpha Sigma Kappa was founded, scientific careers were filled primarily by men.
+In 1989, only seventeen percent of the students enrolled in the Institute of Technology at the University of Minnesota were female.
 The Founding Sisters of the organization wished to create a sorority dedicated to supporting women who entered these fields.
 Alpha Sigma Kappa was intended to bring women pursuing technical studies together in a social setting: working to develop, encourage, and support the academic and social needs of these women.
-At the time of founding, Alpha Sigma Kappa was the only social sorority for technical women whose scope included those in architecture and non-engineering sciences.
+At the time of its founding, Alpha Sigma Kappa was the only social sorority for technical women whose scope included those in architecture and non-engineering sciences.

+The stated purpose of Alpha Sigma Kappa is to promote friendship, academic achievement, unity within the organization, and philanthropy throughout the community.
+The sorority supports women in their academic goals and promotes women in technical fields through leadership, friendship, and support.

-On March 4, 1996, an Interest Group of women was formed at the University of Oklahoma – Norman, which would ultimately become the Beta chapter on September 13, 1997.
-The National Organization of Alpha Sigma Kappa was officially formed on April 29, 1996, at the first National Meeting in Minneapolis, MN.
-Between 1999 and 2005, four more chapters were installed and, in 2010, Alpha Sigma Kappa became the first sorority established on the campus of New Mexico Tech.
+On March 4, 1996, an Interest Group of women was formed at the University of Oklahoma, which would ultimately become the Beta chapter on September 13, 1997.
+The National Organization of Alpha Sigma Kappa was officially formed on April 29, 1996, at the first national meeting in Minneapolis, Minnesota.
+Between 1999 and 2005, four more chapters were installed.
+In 2010, Alpha Sigma Kappa became the first sorority established on the campus of New Mexico Tech.
 Since 2015, the organization's growth has accelerated rapidly, establishing a presence on an additional ten universities across the United States as a social sorority for women in STEM.